MicrosoftDocs/power-pages-docs/power-pages-docs/configure/vs-code-extension.md

 :::image type="content" source="media/vs-code-extension/create-object.png" alt-text="Create a new object.":::

-You will need to specify additional parameters to create the object.
+You'll need to specify more parameters to create the object.

 | Object    | Parameters |
 |-|-|